jakehatchell/magiNote/README.md

 Inside the root directory, run the following command:

 ```
-./magiNote [session name]
+./magiNote [session_name]
 ```
-Running the program will create 2 files, both saved to the root directory of the repo (better file handling coming soon!).
+Running the program will create 2 files, both saved to the 'notes' directory of the repo.
-The file matching the session name is a text file of the raw inputs from the user, which is saved in case AI enhancement fails.
+The file *session_name* is a text file of the raw inputs from the user, which is saved in case AI enhancement fails or is undesirable.
-Another file, formatted.md, is the enhanced version of the notes.
+Another file, *session_name*_formatted.md, is the enhanced version of the notes.

 ## Built With